tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 Let's build a click-bait detector, a service that can take in a block of text and then determine whether that the text is likely to be click-bait.

-We are going to structure this as a supervised machine learning problem, so we will need example of text that are both click-bait, and not click-bait.
+We are going to structure this as a supervised machine learning problem, so we will need example of text that are both click-bait, and not click-bait [1].
 We will use the [clickbait dataset](https://github.com/bhargaviparanjape/clickbait/tree/master/dataset) for this example.

 We'll use an open source sentence transformer from Hugging Face and the PostgresML extension to train an XGBoost model to classify text as click-bait or not click-bait.